semgrep/semgrep-docs/docs/deployment/managed-scanning/overview.md

 ## Feature maturity and support

 - Managed Scans is in **public beta** for all existing Semgrep AppSec Platform users with hosted GitHub (GitHub.com) and GitHub Enterprise Server plans.
 - Managed Scans is in **private beta** for all existing Semgrep AppSec Platform users with GitLab Cloud and GitLab self-managed plans.
+Contact your Semgrep account executive or email the Support team at [support@semgrep.com](mailto:support@semgrep.com) to obtain access.
 - Please leave feedback by either contacting your technical account manager (TAM) or through the **<i class="fa-solid fa-bullhorn"></i> Feedback** form in Semgrep AppSec Platform's navigation bar.
 - Managed Scans is available for all Semgrep products you have purchased, including:
     - Semgrep Code